baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-wrtnode.md

 root@OpenWrt:~# nr
 ```

-Now verify if WRTnode got an IP from router from your home WiFi Access point:
+Now verify if WRTnode got an IP from from your home WiFi Access point
+by using the `ia` command, WRTnode equvilent to `ifconfig`:

 ```bash
 root@OpenWrt:~# ia